Fatal1ty/aioapns/README.rst

 * Ability to set TTL (time to live) for notifications
 * Ability to set priority for notifications
 * Ability to set collapse-key for notifications
+* Ability to use production or development APNs server

 Installation